-You can usually find discount codes online for just about anything from theatre tickets to food coupons and online retailers.
+You can usually find discount codes online for just about anything from theatre tickets and food coupons to online retailers and auto insurance to travel and hospitality services.
 To help you save on your spending, do a quick Google search for any available discount codes before you make your next purchase!

 It’s easy to overspend when you’re paying by card – especially if you have all your funds in one account.
 So, to help you keep a check on what you’re spending, start paying for things in cash.
 You won’t be allowed to overspend when you only have a certain amount in your pocket.
 You can even take it one step further by separating your cash into weekly allowances – leaving no room for any unexpected purchases.

 This seems obvious, but it’s something we all often forget.
 If you’re trying to cut back on your spending and save some money, you’re also going to have to curb your spending habits.
 If you really don’t need something to get by, avoid buying it for now.
 I know it’s easy to fall into the trap of wanting materialistic items, but unless it’s bringing great value to your life, you can probably do without it.